The Best Years of Our Lives (Steve Harley & Cockney Rebel song): Background

 Following the release of the band's fifth studio album Love's a Prima Donna in October 1976, the band embarked on an eight-date UK tour in December to promote it.
 A number of concerts were recorded on the tour, along with the band's one-off charity concert at London Rainbow in February 1977.
 Harley then selected the best tracks for release on a double live album.
 A day before its release, the band's split was announced.
-Face to Face: A Live Recording was released in July 1977 and reached at No. 40 in the UK.
+Face to Face: A Live Recording was released in July 1977 and reached at number 40 in the UK charts.
 To promote the album, a live single was released in August, with "The Best Years of Our Lives" chosen as the A-side, and "Tumbling Down" as the B-side.
 The single did not enter the UK Top 50.

 Release

-The single was released by EMI Records on 7" and 12" vinyl in the UK only.
-It was the band's first single to be released on the 12" vinyl format, which itself was labelled as being limited edition.
-The single was also the band's first to be released in the UK with a picture sleeve.
-It featured the same photograph of Harley on stage on both sides of the sleeve.
+The single was released by EMI Records on 7-inch and 12-inch vinyl in the UK only.
+It was the band's first single to be released on the 12-inch vinyl format, which itself was labelled as being limited edition.
+The single was also the band's first to be released in the UK with a picture sleeve and featured the same photograph of Harley on stage on both sides of the sleeve.
+According to Record Mirror, the 12-inch version of the single was limited to 10,000 copies.